 This is based on monitoring data for a variety of biotic (e.g. flora and fauna) and abiotic (e.g. dissolved oxygen, nutrients) components.
-Four water bodies (16 per cent) failed to meet good condition due to a single quality element, while the remaining eight water bodies (32 per cent) did not achieve good condition due to two failing parameters.
+No improvement has been observed since 2021.
+Eight water bodies (32 per cent) failed to meet good condition due to a single quality element, while the remaining four water bodies (16 per cent) did not achieve good condition due to two or more failing parameters.
 Excessive nutrient (dissolved inorganic nitrogen) was the most frequent failing element and was reported in 10 of the 12 water bodies that failed to achieve good condition.